m3g/SPGBox.jl/docs/src/usage.md

 ## Definition of the objective function and gradient functions

-A function must be defined receiving as argument the current point as a vector:
+The objective function is assumed to be convex and differentiable at its minima.
+The function must be defined receiving as argument the current point as a vector:

 ```julia-repl
 julia> f(x) = x[1]^2 + (x[2]-2)^2